Research

 Here are some really cool facts about the ATLAS detector.
 The Department of Energy has a web site about the science at the LHC and US contributions to the LHC.
 Here you may found a introduction to the LHC project for non-scientists and also a very serious report from the Daily News.

-The UCI ATLAS group was involved in the construction of the Cathode Strip Chamber (CSC), which are parts of the ATLAS muon Small Wheel, and currently works on its maintenance and operation.
+The UCI ATLAS group was involved in the construction and maintenance and operation of the Cathode Strip Chamber (CSC), which are parts of the ATLAS muon Small Wheel.
 The group has a long standing involvement in the ATLAS TDAQ (Trigger and Data Acquisition System) and Data Quality monitoring, which ensures that ATLAS is recording quality data for analyses.
 Taffard was Data Quality Convener in 2015-2016.

 DAQ system for the NSW.
 Here we are using a mini micro-mega chamber with the front-end readout chips.